felix068/LinuxGate/README.md

 The software is now working and can successfully set up a dual-boot environment.
 However, please be aware of the following limitations:

-- ⚠️ **BIOS mode only** – UEFI mode has not been tested yet and may not work correctly
+- ⚠️ **BIOS mode only** – UEFI mode has not been tested yet and may not work correctly.
-- ⚠️ **Not production-ready** – Use at your own risk, preferably on test machines
+- ⚠️ **Not production-ready** – Use at your own risk, preferably on test machines.
-- ⚠️ **Backup recommended** – Always backup your data before attempting any dual-boot installation
+- ⚠️ **Backup recommended** – Always backup your data before attempting any dual-boot installation.

 We are actively working on UEFI support and stability improvements.
 Contributions and bug reports are welcome!